YazanHussnain/Implementation-of-Reduced-RISCV-Instruction-Set/README.md

 # Implementation-of-Reduced-RISCV-Instruction-Set
-A Single-Cycle Implementation of the Datapath and Controller for a Reduced RISC-V Instruction Set
+A Single-Cycle Implementation of the Datapath and Controller for a Reduced RISC-V Instruction Set with Seven Segment Display

 In this project I desgined a Datapath and Controller for RISCV Reduced Instruction set.
 The instruction-type I implemented are: R-type, I-type, B-type and J-type.